You flop a set…

 As with any situation in poker, it’s tough to generalize.

-But if you stick to the general rule of mostly fast playing on wet boards and mostly slow playing on dry ones, you’ll get close to max value with your big hands.
+But if you stick to the general rule of mostly fast-playing on wet boards and mostly slow-playing on dry ones, you’ll get close to maximum value with your strong hands.

 For further reading, check out “When Should You Slow-Play a Strong Hand”?